NfinitySoftware/extensions-pipes/Readme.md

 #### Main features:
 - Method calls can be chained.
 The invocation of each method is dependent on the success of its predecessor.
 - Piped methods can be followed by piped failure actions, which are automatically invoked should its associated method fail.
 - The behavior of the invocation of pipeline failure actions can be customised.
-Briefly, the options are: invoke only the last failure action (the default); invoke all specified failure actions up the stack.
+[See the `PipeFailureBehavior` enumeration.](#pipefailurebehavior)
 - A `finally` action can be specified, completing a *try-catch-finally* construct in the pipeline, and which is always invoked whether pipeline actions succeed or fail.
 - An aggregate result is made available as the result of the pipeline, and conditional code can be written based on its overall success or failure.

 ### Why use Extensions.Pipes?
 - Massively reduce the amount of code required to reliably execute multiple methods in succession, where each is dependent on the success of its predecessor.
 - Simplify conditional code based on the individual results of multiple operations.
-This is done naturally via the pipeline mechanism, and also by using the aggregate result of the pipeline once complete, which indicates overall success.
+This is done naturally via the pipeline mechanism, and also by using the aggregate result of the pipeline once complete.
+This result indicates overall success.
 - Maintain clean code principles, especially in complex scenario method chaining.

 ### Using Extensions.Pipes